What does collision coverage do?

 Collision (COLL) covers your insured vehicle for physical damage that your car sustains when it hits, or is hit by, another vehicle, or another object.
 Collision also covers the upset of your vehicle, such as the unintentionally rolling or flipping of your vehicle.

-Your property damage liability coverage does not cover your vehicle in any way, it only covers those that you damage.
+Your property damage liability coverage does not cover your vehicle in any way; it only covers those that you hit.
 For auto accident damages to your vehicle to be covered by your auto policy, collision coverage is needed.

-Collision insurance allows you to file a claim with your car insurance company and have it pay, less your deductible amount, for damages received in most auto accidents and best of all-- regardless of fault.
-Collision will pay out, according to the terms and conditions of your policy, if the other driver is uninsured, underinsured, or unknown or even if you are at fault.
+Collision insurance allows you to file a claim with your car insurance company and have it pay, minus your deductible amount, for damages received in most auto accidents.
+Collision will pay out, according to the terms and conditions of your policy, if the other driver is uninsured, underinsured, or unknown -- or even if you are at fault.

 Keep in mind, not every issue with your vehicle is covered by collision or comprehensive insurance.
 For instance, damages caused by wear and tear, freezing or mechanical breakdown are not covered by either coverage -- or any other portion of an auto insurance policy.

 When receiving a quote for collision coverage, you will need to choose a deductible amount.
 A deductible is the portion of a claim that you’re responsible for paying before your insurance coverage kicks in.